 Tobacco advertising is broadly banned under the law.
 The law provides a list of promotional practices that are prohibited, which allows for other promotional practices or leaves uncertain whether those other promotional practices are allowed.
 There are few restrictions on tobacco sponsorship and the publicity of such sponsorship.

-Tobacco Packaging and Labeling: Pictorial and text warnings are required for all packets and retail containers of cigarettes, cigars, pipe tobacco and cigarette tobacco.
-The picture and text warnings must occupy 50 percent of both principal display areas (PDA); Chinese language on one PDA and English language on the other PDA.
-The government has issued 6 picture and text warnings, which must appear with equal frequency during any continuous 12-month period.
+Pictorial health warnings are required for all packets and retail containers of cigarettes, cigars, pipe tobacco and cigarette tobacco.
+Warnings included both images and text and must occupy 85 percent of both principal display areas (PDAs); Chinese language on one PDA and English language on the other PDA.
+The government has issued 12 combined picture-and-text warning, which must appear with equal frequency during any continuous 24-month period.
 Smokeless tobacco products are prohibited in Hong Kong.
 Misleading terms, descriptors, and other such signs suggesting that one brand is less harmful than another are prohibited.

-The Special Administrative Region’s legal measures were reviewed by our legal staff and verified by in-country lawyers or tobacco control experts.
+The Special Administrative Region’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.